cloudfoundry-community/terraform-provider-cloudfoundry/docs/resources/space_asgs.md

 Provides a Cloud Foundry resource for managing Cloud Foundry application security groups for a space.

 ~> **NOTE:** This resource requires the acting user of terreform to be autherized as space developer for the target space.
 If the target space is managed be terraform use the resource cloudfoundry_space_users to add the acting user as developer first.
 ~> **NOTE:** This resource only modifies asgs managed in the resource itself.
-It gnores any existing default asgs (asgs defined on platform level).
+It ignores any existing default asgs (asgs defined on platform level).

 ## Example Usage